codedx/codedx-kubernetes/codedx/README.md

 Using this chart requires [Helm v3](https://docs.helm.sh/), a Kubernetes package manager.
 You can find instructions for installing Helm [here](https://helm.sh/docs/intro/install/).

-This chart contains a reference to stable/mariadb chart version 5.5.0, and deploys MariaDB 10.3.22.
-(Note that "chart version" does not correspond to "app version".)
+This chart contains a reference to a forked version of the stable/mariadb chart, and deploys MariaDB 10.3.22.

 You can use this chart by either registering the Code Dx Helm Repository with `helm repo add` (described above) or by cloning the repository locally.

 - Installation using the helm repository helps keep you up to date and doesn't require manually maintaining a copy of the chart
 - Installation from a cloned copy of the chart can be helpful with troubleshooting and allows you to directly use files during configuration, instead of needing to store additional files beforehand (eg cacerts, license, etc.)

-After installation, you'll be given commands to retrieve the Code Dx admin credentials that were generated.
-Use `kubectl get pods --watch` to check the status of the Code Dx installation. **Change the Code Dx admin password once installation is complete.** The secret used to get the admin credentials are only used for the first installation of Code Dx, and can change automatically when using `helm upgrade`.
+After installation, you'll be given commands to retrieve the Code Dx admin credentials.
+Use `kubectl get pods --watch` to check the status of the Code Dx installation.
 After installation and changing the admin password, the secret can be ignored entirely.

 A complete installation guide can be found [here.](docs/installation-walkthrough.md)